mschermann/msis2802winter2018classes/README.md

-# msis2802winter2018classes
+# MSIS 2802 Winter 2018 Class Material

-Jupyter Notebooks and material for the class meetings
+Here you will find all the Jupyter Notebooks and material for the class meetings.
+Fetch frequently.